 Use Worksheet C to determine the taxable gain or loss on a repossession of personal property reported on the installment method.

-Worksheet C. Figuring Gain or Loss on Repossession of Personal Property
+Worksheet C. Figuring Gain or Loss on Repossession of Personal Property Keep for Your Records

 Note.
 Use this worksheet only if you used the installment method to report the gain on the original sale.